 This very special series of podcasts helps to share the work of the LSE Gender, Power and Inequality Commission, which draws on LSE research and external experts to provide theoretical and empirical knowledge to inform public and policy debates in the UK concerned with understanding and addressing the complex and multidimensional character of inequality and power imbalances between women and men.

 This podcast interviews researchers and representatives from charities and think-tanks who are making use of the data being produced from this longitudinal household survey in their policy-relevant research and activities.
 It also shares information about the rich and valuable data available to academics, policy analysts and business.

 This award-winning podcast showcases research produced by the internationally-renowned team of academics at the Institute for Social and Economic Research at the University of Essex.

 Researchers discuss the background to their work, before outlining their key findings and their relevance for policy makers and wider society.

 We worked with Professor Todd Landman, a leading human rights expert at the University of Essex to produce a pilot podcast focusing on his recently published research.
-This led to the development of The Rights Track which is about to produce Series 7.
+This led to the development of The Rights Track which produced 7 series and nearly 70 episodes over 7 years.